raonyguimaraes/mendelmd/docs/source/installation.rst

 This command will create a container, download all the required tools, datasets and run the webserver.

-This should take a few hours to complete for the first time.
+This could take a few hours to download all the data and complete for the first time.

 Manual Installation
 ===================